Chinese Restaurant Syndrome

 Offers Telehealth

-John Anthony is a Dermatologist in Cleveland, Ohio.
-Dr. Anthony has been practicing medicine for over 35 years and is rated as an Advanced provider by MediFind in the treatment of Chinese Restaurant Syndrome.
-His top areas of expertise are Contact Dermatitis, Actinic Keratosis, Bullous Pemphigoid, and Erythromelalgia.
+John Anthony is a Dermatologist practicing medicine in Strongsville, Ohio.
+He has been practicing medicine for over 35 years.
+Dr. Anthony is rated as an Advanced provider by MediFind in the treatment of Chinese Restaurant Syndrome.
+He is also highly rated in 33 other conditions, according to our data.
+His clinical expertise encompasses Contact Dermatitis, Actinic Keratosis, Bullous Pemphigoid, and Erythromelalgia.
+Dr. Anthony is board certified in American Board Of Dermatology, 2001.

 What is the outlook (prognosis) for Chinese Restaurant Syndrome?